andrewjahn/AndysBrainBook/docs/E-Prime/E-Prime_ShortCourse/EP_01_Introduction.rst

 -------------

-**E-Prime** is a stimulus presentation program that can display text, images, and videos, while recording the participant's responses, accuracy, and reaction time.
+**E-Prime** enables the experimenter to display text, images, and videos, while recording the participant's responses, accuracy, and reaction time.
 The program's graphical user interface allows the user to quickly create a simple experiment by clicking and dragging **objects** onto the screen.
 Although this is enough for simple experiments, more advanced users can write **E-basic** code to perform more complex operations; this will be reviewed later in a tutorial on :ref:`Inline objects <EP_08_InlineObjects>`.

 When you open E-Prime on your computer, you will be prompted to select a **template**.
 The Standard templates will generate a basic experiment template with fixations, stimuli, and feedback slides.
 (Don't worry if you don't know what these terms mean right now; we will cover them in later tutorials.)
 If you select the Blank template, you will see the following screen: